Generic Name: Tiotropium Capsules for Inhalation (ty oh TRO pee um)

 - Take a missed dose as soon as you think about it.

-- Do not take more than 1 dose of this medicine in 24 hours.
+- Do not take more than 1 dose of tiotropium capsules for inhalation in the same day.

 What are some side effects that I need to call my doctor about right away?